 ACEC Texas Honors Wheeler RO Project

-The American Council of Engineering Companies of Texas announced its annual Engineering Excellence Awards this past month with Parkhill, Smith & Cooper taking home the Gold Medal in Water and Wastewater for PSC’s design of the Wheeler Reverse Osmosis Water Treatment Plant in Wheeler, Texas.
+The American Council of Engineering Companies of Texas announced its annual Engineering Excellence Awards this past month with Parkhill taking home the Gold Medal in Water and Wastewater for Parkhill’s design of the Wheeler Reverse Osmosis Water Treatment Plant in Wheeler, Texas.

-“What a privilege it has been to serve the community of Wheeler, Texas for more than 20 continuous years,” said Scott Honeyfield, Principal, and PSC Infrastructure Team Leader.
-“Challenged with engineering an exceptional water quality issue, the community and PSC came together with a unique solution.
+“What a privilege it has been to serve the community of Wheeler, Texas for more than 20 continuous years,” said Scott Honeyfield, Principal, and Parkhill Team Leader known for his innovative techniques.
+“Challenged with engineering an exceptional water quality issue, the community and Parkhill came together with a unique solution.
 Returning Wheeler’s water quality back to its once pristine condition.
 Winning the ACEC-Texas gold medal for Engineering Excellence was a pleasant surprise for both of us.
 Further reinforcing how a community and their engineer can achieve great things when challenged with a difficult issue.”

 The Engineering Excellence Awards has been held by ACEC of Texas since its inception in 1975 to honor and recognize outstanding achievements within the engineering community.
 The awards will be handed out at the annual banquet on March 26 in Houston.

-“We are extremely honored that our Wheeler RO project was considered for this prestigious ACEC award,” said Brian Stephens, Principal and Environmental Director at PSC.
-“We have enjoyed a great relationship with the city of Wheeler for many years and are thankful that they entrusted PSC to come up with an innovative and comprehensive solution for its drinking water.”
+“We are extremely honored that our Wheeler RO project was considered for this prestigious ACEC award,” said Brian Stephens, Principal and Treatment Director at Parkhill.
+“We have enjoyed a great relationship with the city of Wheeler for many years and are thankful that they entrusted Parkhill to come up with an innovative and comprehensive solution for its drinking water.”

-“The use of reverse osmosis as a technology is unique for this geographical region,” said Daniel Albus, Associate and Civil Engineer at PSC on the Wheeler project.
-“Wheeler and PSC selected the innovative technology to ensure consistent quality to the citizens of Wheeler for many years to come.”
+“The use of reverse osmosis as a technology is unique for this geographical region,” said Daniel Albus, Senior Associate and Civil Engineer at Parkhill on the Wheeler project.
+“Wheeler and Parkhill selected the innovative technology to ensure consistent quality to the citizens of Wheeler for many years to come.”